How to Organize a One-Car Garage

 Another step in organizing a small garage is getting bulky and unnecessary items outside.
 Consider building a small waterproof shed against the outside garage wall for your trash barrels or garden equipment.

 For everything else, find ways to get them off the floor or into a smaller space.
 Bikes can hang from the ceiling on vinyl-coated hooks.
-Camping gear and coolers can chill in wall- or ceiling-mounted shelves.
+Camping gear and coolers can chill on wall- or ceiling-mounted shelves.
 (You might want to hire a carpenter who'll construct built-ins to maximize your space.)

 The only way to find anything in a one-car garage, let alone park the car, is to get organized with some handy tips and organizers.